We’ve got your back: Five things to know about your spine

 Hectic lifestyles can make it challenging to come to a rested state when it’s time to eat, but here are a few tips that can help:

 The journey to good health and nutrition is paved with the best of intentions but also obstacles.
-Be sure to speak to your primary care physician to discuss proper nutrition and weight management, or consult a St. Joseph Health bariatric specialist near you for safe options for losing weight, such as bariatric programs and procedures.
+Be sure to speak to your primary care physician to discuss proper nutrition and weight management, or consult a St. Joseph Health weight loss specialists near you for safe options for losing weight, such as weight loss procedures and programs.

 Looking for a doctor?
 Perform a quick search by name or browse by specialty.